224apps/iOSProjects/README.md

 # iOSProjects

-This Project was originally created by copy; Essential Developer
+This Project was originally created by Essential Developer.

+You can follow their tutorials at https://www.essentialdeveloper.com/